 Application Fee: the university does charge a nominal application fee; however, WPI students and alumni are not required to pay the application fee.
 Students applying from within the United States or Canada may petition the CBC graduate coordinator for a fee waiver.

-3.0 GPA minimum.
+- 3.0 GPA minimum.
 Unofficial transcripts are acceptable for the application, although official transcripts must be submitted prior to admission (WPI students exempt)

+- Suggested preparatory corsework.
 Chemistry applicants: undergraduate coursework should include organic chemistry, inorganic chemistry, and physical chemistry.
 Biochemistry applicants: undergraduate coursework should include biochemistry, physical chemistry, and organic chemistry

-International applicants: University-mandated minimum score of 84 for the Internet-based TOEFL exam.
+- International applicants: University-mandated minimum score of 84 for the Internet-based TOEFL exam.
 Preference will be given to students with scores of 95 or higher.

 The coursework M.S. is a part-time degree designed to meet the continuing education needs of industry professionals.
 Students must complete a minimum of 30 credits of 4000-level and 500-level coursework.
 As a part-time degree, financial support is not available for students seeking an M.S. degree.
 WPI's office of Graduate Admissions maintains a FAQ regarding Financing Graduate Study.
 If you have any further questions, please contact Dr. Patti Musacchio.